Jess20A/post-install-config/README.md

 </p>
 <p>
 Configure a role by going to the Admin Panel > Agents > Roles.
-You can then choose the permissions you want each role to have.
+You can then choose the permissions you want each role to have in regards to tickets and tasks.
 </p>
 <br />